shortminds/babel-plugin-webpack-alias-7/README.md

 > ## 🛠 Status: In Development
-> This plugin is currently in development and not even available on npm.
+> This plugin is currently in development.
+Seeking feedback on features removed.

 # babel-plugin-webpack-alias-7